 Westbrook will have to give the ball up more.
 While that tunnel vision is known on Westbrook and mentioned above in point No. 2, his sometimes flawed method of barreling into the paint without the regard of his teammates standing alone on the outside, looking in.
 However, if we go back to the previous year with Durant in tow, the MVP found his teammates open a lot of the time.
 More points were created due to the lesser attention on him.

 Paul George is a career 37 percent three-point shooter.
 Last season alone, the former Fresno State Bulldog nailed 39.3 percent of his treys.
 While Melo is not nearly as efficient as George, Melo’s 35.9 percent three-point shooting last season would have ranked him fifth last season.
 If you compare last year’s numbers to this season, last year’s roster shot 32.7 percent from deep.
 Even with the others removed, the average still remained at 37.7 percent.
 Now, let’s add in a one-on-one guarded George and Melo: the Thunder’s average jumps to 34.8 percent.
 That would be good enough for 20th in the NBA, a whole 10 teams jumped.

 It starts with Westbrook’s ability to drive and not be attacked by five guys.
 It starts with George and Anthony doing their jobs and puling defenders away from Westbrook.
 The Thunder are on the verge of something great and it starts at becoming more efficient on the offensive end.

 If the Thunder can do that, this offense could become a flying death machine, rivaling those in Miami.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!